Code-Institute-Submissions/poetry_cloud/README.md

 ![Types Collection](documentation/screenshots/types-coll.png)

 * Poems Collection - When adding a poem to the database I designed the form to allow the user to first choose from the established list of poem type names.
 Then users can input the poem title, author and the text of the poem.
 Finally the database would store who the record was created by using the username.
-This would allow users to have full CRUD functionality and store poems in their own personal profile.
+This would allow users to have full CRUD (Create, Read, Update and Delete) functionality and store poems in their own personal profile.

 ![Poems Collection](documentation/screenshots/poems-coll.png)